 The batteries limit the range of an EV-how far it can go on a charge.
 The more batteries an EV has, the more range it has, to a point.
 Too many batteries can weigh down a vehicle, causing it to use more energy.
-The typical EV can only travel an average of 100 miles between charges, although some models, such as the Tesla Model S, can travel closer to 300 miles.
+The typical EV can travel between 100 and 200 miles between charges, but some models can travel up to 400-500 miles.
 EVs can only go this far with perfect driving conditions.
 Weather, hills, and air conditioning can reduce the range.
 Even listening to the radio or turning on the lights can reduce the range.
 Research is being done to develop new batteries that will increase the range.
 These new batteries could double the range of EVs and last longer before they have to be replaced.